The Lyric Stage Company of Boston: Notable Productions

 The first production at 140 Clarendon was Red Hot & Cole.

 The Lyric Stage's production of Whoop-Dee-Doo!
-In the 1995-1996 season earned its first Elliot Norton Award for Outstanding Designer.
+In the 1995-1996 season, earned its first Elliot Norton Award for Outstanding Designer.

-The theatre's first large-scale musical production was Sunday in the Park with George in the 2001-2002 season.
+The theatre's first large-scale musical production was Sunday in the Park with George, which was staged during the 2001-2002 season.

-The 2014 production of Into the Woods is the highest grossing run in Lyric Stage history.
+The 2022 production of The Play That Goes Wrong is the highest grossing run in Lyric Stage history.

 Community involvement

 In fulfilling its mission to support the Boston theatre scene, the Lyric Stage casts and hires local playwrights, actors, directors, designers, and musicians.
 Since its founding, the Lyric Stage has employed over 800 actors and 160 designers.

-Fresh Ink Theatre Partnership
+Lyric For All

-Through its partnership with Fresh Ink Theatre, the Lyric Stage supports playwrights, actors and directors as they develop new works.
+Lyric Stage presents live theatre that promotes inclusivity and connection in an effort to integrate live theater into the lives of all Greater Boston residents.
+Affordable options are available, making theatre truly for all.

-Lyric First Stage
+Lyric Back Stage

-Lyric First Stage is a summer program designed to give young artists theatrical experience.
-Theatre professionals mentors teach a company of teenagers in music, text, and movement workshops.
-Each program culminates in a fully-staged production before a live audience.
+An education program that provides an introduction to the jobs and potential back stage career paths in the performing arts such as lighting, sound, props, and costuming.